Religion (and philosophy)

 religion,—as it has in itself no character of enmity against the

 laws, religion, or tranquility, of Mussulmen [Muslims],—and as the said

 States never entered into any war or act of hostility against any

 Mahometan [Muslim] nation, it is declared by the parties that no pretext

 arising from religious opinions shall ever produce an interruption of

 the harmony existing between the two countries.

-published in ~ 200 newspapers and there is no record of any outrage of
+published in ~ 200 newspapers it should be noted that there is no record of any public outrage of

 degree from Trinity College, Cambridge and was destined to be an